digital-societies-institute/digital-societies-institute/_posts/2018-02-10-internet-of-contexts.md

 ![Network of contexts](/images/posts/internet_context_picture.webp)

-# A new approach on connected contexts
+# What context means for technology?

 ## The Interactions